fbartolic/caustics/README.md

 `caustics` enables computation of microlensing light curves for binary and triple lens systems using the method of [contour integration](https://academic.oup.com/mnras/article-abstract/503/4/6143/6149166?redirectedFrom=fulltext&login=false).
 It is built on top of the [JAX](https://github.com/google/jax) library which enables efficient computation of *exact* gradients of the `casustics` outputs with respect to all input parameters through the use of [automatic differentiation](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html).

 ## Installation
 `caustics` is still being actively developed and is not yet released on PyPI.
-To install the development version clone this repository, create a new `conda` environment, `cd` into the repository and run
+To install the development version, clone this repository, create a new `conda` environment, `cd` into the repository and run
 ```python
 conda env update --file environment.yml && pip install .
 ```

-`caustics` does not currently support Apple M1 processors except via Rosetta.
+`caustics` does not currently support Apple M1 processors except via Rosetta emulation.
 To install it open the terminal through Rosetta and the command from above.

 ## Features